Lisa Jean Moore

 Trained in feminist qualitative research methods, I use sociological tools to investigate cultural meanings about human bodies and emergent human and non-human animal relationships.
 My teaching style is highly interactive and discussion-based.
 We read theory and ethnographies, dissect novels and memoirs, view films and videos, and share our own writing in small groups.

-In addition to teaching at Purchase College during the school year, I teach in the travel abroad programs to India and Italy in the months of June and July.
+In addition to teaching at Purchase College during the school year, I teach in the travel abroad programs to India, Norway, Benin, and Italy in the months of June, July and August.

 When I am very lucky, I have the opportunity to teach at the Bedford Hills Correctional Facility in their college program.